 To participate in Title IV programs, an eligible institution must satisfy specific measures of financial responsibility prescribed by the Department of Education, or post a letter of credit in favor of the Department of Education and possibly accept other conditions, such as provisional certification, additional reporting requirements or regulatory oversight, on its participation in Title IV programs.
 The Department of Education may also apply such measures of financial responsibility to the operating company and ownership entities of an eligible institution and, if such measures are not satisfied by the operating company or ownership entities, require the institution to post a letter of credit in favor of the Department of Education and possibly accept other conditions on its participation in Title IV programs.
 Any obligation to post a letter of credit could increase our costs of regulatory compliance.
 If we were unable to secure a letter of credit, we would lose our eligibility to participate in Title IV programs.
-In addition to the obligation to post a letter of credit under certain circumstances, an institution that is determined by the Department of Education not to be financially responsible may be transferred from the "advance" system of payment of Title IV finds, which allows the institution to be used from the Department of Education rout to be financially responsible in our system of payment could increase our costs of regulatory compliance.
-If we were unable to secure a letter IV disbursements to students, to cash monitoring status or to the "reimbursement" system of payment, which requires the institution to make Title IV disbursements to students and seek reimbursement from the Department of Education.
+In addition to the obligation to post a letter of credit under certain circumstances, an institution that is determined by the Department of Education not to be financially responsible may be transferred from the "advance" system of payment of Title IV funds, which allows the institution to obtain Title IV program funds from the Department of Education prior to making disbursements to students, to cash monitoring status or to the "reimbursement" system of payment, which requires the institution to make Title IV disbursements to students and seek reimbursement from the Department of Education.
 A change in our system of payment could increase our costs of regulatory compliance.
-If we fail to demonstrate financial responsibility and thus lose our eligibility to participate in Title IV programs, our students would lose access to Title IV program funds for use in our institution, which would l
+If we fail to demonstrate financial responsibility and thus lose our eligibility to participate in Title IV programs, our students would lose access to Title IV program funds for use in our institution, which would limit our potential for growth outside the military community and adversely affect our enrollment, revenues and results of operations.